kschach/Presentation/PITCHME.md

 #VSLIDE
 ###Recent Interest in the Issue
 - Funding opportunities from government agencies and charitable donors<!-- .element: class="fragment" -->
-- Ministerial mandate letter to Minister of National Revenue<!-- .element: class="fragment" -->
+- Ministerial mandate letter from Prime Minister to Minister of National Revenue (2015)<!-- .element: class="fragment" -->

 #HSLIDE